Age of the Sage site banner

 page content divider

-The fly-leaf to the first (1946) UK edition of The Perennial Philosophy begins:-
+The fly-leaf to the dust jacket on the first (Hardback, 1946) UK edition of The Perennial Philosophy begins:-

 picture of the fly-leaf to Aldous Huxley's The Perennial Philosophy